PeepTheMoon/reading-notes/class-09.md

 There are tools for fom validation.

 ## HTML Chapter 14: “Lists, Tables & Forms” (pp.330-357)
+You can use images as bullet points!
+There are options for making lists.

+table properties include many of the same styling options for the rest of the page.
+You can remove a border on an empty cell and put gaps between cells.

+You can style text input cells with icons.
+You can also get help aligning form controls.

 ### JS Chapter 6: “Events” (pp.243-292)